MDS EDUCATIONAL MISSION

 To protect the scientific integrity of the program and to prevent the perception of industry bias, the following guidelines for pursuing support are to be followed:

-- No profit is to be generated from the Parkinson and Movement Disorders Course.
+- No profit is to be generated from the Parkinson and Movement Disorders Curriculum.

 - Industry support must come in the form of unrestricted educational grants.